x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/connect-voice-mail-system/manage-um-ip-gateway.md

     Message Waiting Indicator can refer to any mechanism that indicates the existence of a new or unheard message.
 The indication that a new voice message has arrived can be found in the Inbox in clients such as Outlook and Outlook Web App.
 It can take the form of a Short Messaging Service (SMS) or text message sent to a registered mobile phone, an outbound call made from an Exchange server to a preconfigured number, or a lighted desktop phone lamp for a user.

-### Use the Shell to configure UM IP gateway properties
+### Use Exchange Online PowerShell to configure UM IP gateway properties

 This example modifies the IP address of a UM IP gateway named `MyUMIPGateway`.

 ```
 Set-UMIPGateway -Identity MyUMIPGateway -Address 10.10.10.1
 ```

 This example prevents the UM IP gateway named `MyUMIPGateway` from accepting incoming calls and prevents outgoing calls.

 ```
 Set-UMIPGateway -Identity MyUMIPGateway -Address voipgateway.contoso.com -Status 2 -OutcallsAllowed $false